Makhlouf questions extent of bricks-and-mortar retail post-Covid

 Demand

-“In terms of residential property, demand for that is going to continue to be high, but it might turn out to be in different places if remote working becomes the norm.
-We may find that people want to live outside of Central Dublin.”
+“In terms of residential property, demand is going to continue to be high, but it might turn out to be in different places if remote working becomes the norm.
+We may find that people want to live outside of central Dublin.”

 Separately, Mr Makhlouf said he was “disappointed” with FBD Insurance for its decision to contest whether it was liable for business interruption payments to pubs and restaurants forced to close due to the pandemic.